 “When Richard walked in, and we started playing together, I just knew,” actress Daniela Denby-Ashe revealed in the documentary, The Story of the Costume Drama.

 “There was just an instant chemistry,” Richard Armitage admitted.
-“We worked on these scenes, everything disappeared, and it was the two of us in the room…” In one word, he described their experience acting together as “unforgettable.”
+“We worked on these scenes, everything disappeared, and it was the two of us in the room….”
+In a word, he described their experience acting together as “unforgettable.”

-Margaret’s family included Lesley Manville as Mrs. Hale, Tim Pigott-Smith as Mr. Hale, and Rupert Evans (Hellboy) as the brother, Frederick.
-Fun Fact: Tim Pigott-Smith also played Frederick in the little-known 1975 adaptation starring Patrick Stewart.
+Margaret’s family included Lesley Manville as Mrs. Hale, Tim Pigott-Smith as Mr. Hale, and Rupert Evans (Hellboy) as the brother, Frederick Hale.
+Fun Fact: Tim Pigott-Smith also played Frederick in the little-known 1975 adaptation starring Patrick Stewart (Star Trek).

-The cast and crew filmed the miniseries on locations, including Edinburgh, London, Hambledon, Keighley, and Selkirk, with elaborate set designs – helping the actors to get into character.
+The cast and crew filmed the North and South miniseries on locations, including Edinburgh, London, Hambledon, Keighley, and Selkirk, with elaborate set designs – helping the actors to get into character.
 Armitage was “floored” by the “amazing world” the design team created.

 From start to finish, production took three and a half months to shoot.
 But would it all come together?